Tutorial

 .

-It is useful to know the minimum or maximum values of a raster dataset.
+It can be useful to know the minimum or maximum values of a raster dataset.
 In this case, given we are working with elevation data, these values represent the min/max elevation range at our site.

 for us.